 Children with WM difficulties may appear to have attention or behavior issues.
 Learning memory compensations will help to decrease attention issues and improve language skills.
 Memory is extremely important for academic success.

-This is actually a controversial question.
-My answer is going to be no!
+This is a controversial question.
+My answer is no!
 Some people would disagree and a lot of those people are usually selling an expensive computer program promising a cure.

 I would save my money if I were you and AVOID them!